A Peek Behind the Scenes: What Does It Take to Produce an Online Training Course?

 Purdue University developed its Additive Manufacturing Certification Program to give working professionals and students an opportunity to study industry case studies and stay current with the rapidly industrializing area of AM technologies.

-The Additive Manufacturing Certification Program, expected to launch by early 2019, is the first step for students or professionals who seek fundamental knowledge and skills to immediately apply to their projects and advance their careers.
+The Additive Manufacturing Certification Program, launched in early 2019, is the first step for students or professionals who seek fundamental knowledge and skills to immediately apply to their projects and advance their careers.
 It is an in-depth review designed for engineers, managers or executives who want to gain a firm understanding of additive manufacturing.

 Students in the Additive Manufacturing Certification Program obtain training from industry experts who meet Purdue University’s high standards of academic excellence.
 The non-credit certificate program is offered in collaboration with the Purdue School of Materials Engineering and The Barnes Group Advisors, a Pittsburgh-based consulting company providing additive manufacturing expertise.